gmmephisto/soldcars/README.md

 * Send fake car object to app API:
     * `docker-compose exec cli soldcars-cli fakesend <serial>`
     * `docker-compose exec cli soldcars-cli fakesend <serial> --host <host>[:<port>]`

+## Pitfails

+* `aiohttp` has weird web handlers atomicity.
+On graceful shutdown, it cancels newest and already running handlers.
+It could be fixed by using `aiojobs` library for spawning tasks and protect web handlers, but it doesn't work as described in the documentation and doesn't fix the problem.